Kaposi Sarcoma: Statistics

-These are statistics from the American Cancer Society about Kaposi sarcoma (KS):
+Here are some statistics about Kaposi sarcoma (KS):

-About seven out of 1 million people in the general U.S. population get KS each year.
+About 6 out of every million people in the United States get KS each year.

-In the U.S., KS occurs more frequently in men than in women and rarely in children.
+In the U.S., KS occurs more often in men than in women, and rarely in children.

-Organ transplant recipients can also get KS.
-About one out of 200 people who have transplants in the U.S. gets KS, primarily due to previous infection with the Kaposi sarcoma herpesvirus.
+Organ transplant recipients are also at higher risk for KS.
+About 1 out of 200 people who have transplants in the U.S. gets KS.